-- Court date, so you'll know how much time you have to plead "guilty" and pay, or plead "not guilty" and set up a hearing date.
+- Court date, so you'll know how much time you have to plead "guilty" to your traffic violation and pay, or plead "not guilty" and set up a hearing date.

 NOTE: Some traffic violations require court appearances.
 Ask the clerk at your municipal court whether your traffic ticket indicates you must appear in court.

-Once you obtain your lost NJ ticket information, you can handle your NJ traffic ticket in one of two ways:
+Once you find your traffic ticket information, you can handle your citation in one of two ways:

 - Plead "guilty" and pay the ticket fine.
 This also means taking on any related penalties, and possibly experiencing an increase in auto insurance rates.